lkesteloot/distray/README.md

 Flags are:

     --password PASSWORD           Password to expect from workers or the controller.
                                   Defaults to an empty string.
+    --worker-listen ENDPOINT      ENDPOINT to listen for workers on [:1120] --controller-listen ENDPOINT  ENDPOINT to listen for controllers on [:1121]

 ## Controller

-The controller tells the workers (optionally through the proxy) what files to render.
+The controller tells the workers (optionally through the proxy) what frames to render.
 The controller can take incoming connections from workers or make outgoing connections to proxies.

     % distray controller [FLAGS] FRAMES EXEC [PARAMETERS...]